CalvinWu4/CalvinWu4/README.md

 <p align="left">
   I'm a full stack developer and recent software engineering grad from Rochester Institute of Technology.

-  I love books (esp. classics), running, video games (esp.
-Overwatch), and angsty songs.
+  I love reading classics and journalism, running, video games, and angsty songs.

 ⚡ Fun fact: I'm a huge journalism and politics junkie.
 I live for ideas and debate.
 I even follow international politics.